heistp/irtt/README.md

 - Add `-concurrent` flag to server for one goroutine per client conn
 - Add protocol version number along with client check
 - Add ability for client to request random fill from server
-- Use pflag options or something GNU compatible: https://github.com/spf13/pflag
+- Use pflag options or something else GNU compatible
-- Run heap profiler on client
+- Run profiler on client
 - Check or replace session cleanup and connRef mechanisms
 - Add a session timeout param and max interval so client doesn't send to a closed conn
 - Improve client connection closure by: